UnoSD/AzureStorageBenchmark/README.md

 		157 MB/sec each
 		2,300 IOPS each

+# Run the test

+Replace tokens with connections data in Program.cs, install dotnet-sdk, copy the files to the VM and run `sudo dotnet run -c Release`.

 # Results

 |                    Method | concurrency |        Mean |       Error |      StdDev |         Max |         Min | Rank |